Derived categories of Fano threefolds and degenerations: Moduli stacks

 By~\cite[Lemmas~2.4 and~2.5]{JL} the stack~$\rM$ is a smooth algebraic stacks locally of finite type over~$\kk$ (it is a union of connected components of the stack~${\normalfont\textsc{Fano}}$ considered in~\cite{JL}).
 Moreover, $\rM$ is irreducible of finite type because the corresponding Fano varieties have uniform descriptions listed just before the theorem (in the case where~$\rM = \MF_{\sX_g}$) and at the beginning of~\S\ref{sec:bridge} (in the case where~$\rM = \MF_{\sY_d}$); indeed, we see that in each case an open subset of an appropriate vector space (of global sections) surjects onto~$\rM$.

 Note that smoothness of Fano varieties is only used in~\cite[\S2]{JL} to deduce unobstructedness of their deformations in the proof of~\cite[Lemma~2.5]{JL}.
 However, nodal (or even terminal Gorenstein) Fano threefolds are also unobstructed by~\cite[Proposition~3]{Na97}, hence the same argument proves that the stack~$\brM$ is a smooth algebraic stacks of finite type over~$\kk$ (for finiteness just note that terminal Gorenstein Fano varieties form a bounded family by~\cite[Proposition~2.6.4]{Kollar}).
-Furthermore, $\rM$ is dense in~$\brM$ because any nodal Fano variety is smoothable by~\cite[Proposition~4]{Na97}; therefore irreducibility of~$\rM$ implies irreducibility of~$\brM$.
+Furthermore, $\rM$ is dense in~$\brM$ because any nodal Fano variety is smoothable by~\cite[Proposition~4]{Na97}; therefore irreducibility of~$\rM$ implies irreducibility of~$\brM$, and since~$\brM$ is smooth, also its integrality.

 Next, we prove that the boundary~$\brM \setminus \rM$ is a Cartier divisor in~$\brM$.
 First, the argument of~\cite[Theorem~11]{Na97} shows that any nodal Fano variety has a partial smoothing which is 1-nodal; this means that the boundary~$\brM \setminus \rM$ is equal to the closure of the 1-nodal locus~$\brM^{(1)} \subset \brM \setminus \rM$.
-On the other hand, Corollary~\ref{cor:nodal-cartier} proves that~$\brM^{(1)}$ is a Cartier divisor in~$\brM^{\le 1}$, the substack of threefolds with at most one node.
+On the other hand, as the property of being Cartier divisor is local on the base in the smooth topology, Corollary~\ref{cor:nodal-cartier} proves that~$\brM^{(1)}$ is a Cartier divisor in~$\brM^{\le 1}$, the substack of threefolds with at most one node.
 Therefore, $\brM \setminus \rM$ is a Weil divisor in~$\brM$, and since ~$\brM$ is smooth, $\brM \setminus \rM$ is a Cartier divisor in~$\brM$.
 Note also that for any point~$[X]$ in the $1$-nodal locus~$\brM^{(1)}$ there is a smoothing~$\cX/B$ of~$X$ with smooth~$\cX$ (see Theorem~\ref{thm:smoothing}), hence by Lemma~\ref{lem:s1-cartier} the corresponding curve~$B \to \brM$ intersects the divisor~$\brM^{(1)}$ transversely at~$[X]$, hence the divisor is smooth at~$[X]$.